c2i-junia/minecraft-rust/README.md

 - **Rust** (Stable toolchain)

+This can be installed in several ways depending on your setup, the most standard way is to use rustup.rs.

 ### Running the Project

 To compile and run the game locally, use the following commands:

+Note: the first compilation will be slow depending on your hardware, next compilations will be incremental and thus faster.

 ```sh
 # Clone the repository